System registration frequently asked questions

 - in-school observation of the external validation process

-How are sample schools chosen for cyclical monitoring and when are they notified?
+How are sample schools chosen for curriculum monitoring and when are they notified?

 Schools are selected on the basis of being proportionate to and representative of the diversity of schools in the system according to specified criteria and characteristics.
 Schools are selected in relation to years of schooling, location and size, type of school and risk-based factors.

-The department notifies all participating schools and Directors, Educational Leadership that they have been selected to participate in cyclical monitoring.
-Schools involved in cyclical monitoring are informed in Term 1.
+The department notifies all participating schools and Directors, Educational Leadership that they have been selected to participate in curriculum monitoring.
+Schools involved in curriculum monitoring are informed in Term 1.

-Schools engaged in external validation will not be selected for cyclical monitoring in the same term (or in that year, wherever possible).
+Schools engaged in external validation will not be selected for curriculum monitoring in the same term (or in that year, wherever possible).

 Visit NESA’s webpage on the process and criteria for the annual selection of the sample of government schools for further information.

-What support is provided to schools involved in cyclical monitoring?
+What support is provided to schools involved in curriculum monitoring?

 Are schools required to prepare evidence on all requirements in the NESA manual?

 No. The department does not require schools to prepare evidence on all requirements in the NESA registration manual.
-Schools are notified about the type of evidence they need to provide.
+If required, schools will be notified about the type of evidence they need to provide.

 Are all schools expected to provide work samples for every student in every class?